qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 -----------------------------------------------------------------------

-Next, we perform rough calibrations for ``X`` and ``SX`` gates on both qubits modeled in the :class:`.DynamicsBackend`, following the single-qubit calibratino tutorial for Qiskit Experiments.
+Next, we perform rough calibrations for ``X`` and ``SX`` gates on both qubits modeled in the :class:`.DynamicsBackend`, following the single-qubit calibration tutorial for Qiskit Experiments.

 5.1 Configure the :class:`~qiskit.transpiler.Target` to include single qubit instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~